Covid-taskforce-veneficus/thesis/README.md

-# for the thesis pyhton is used to get the results.
+# For the thesis pyhton is used to get the results.
 # In this Github you can find all files with code used.

 Datasets: